 The Diabetic Clinic is held twice monthly on a Friday afternoon.
 This is led by Judith the Practice Nurse under the supervision of Dr Telford.
 Appointments are available with the Judith, the podiatrist and the dietitian.

 As many people now travel abroad on holiday, it is more important than ever to make sure you have the correct immunisations.
 Unless you are going to Northern Europe or North America, it is very likely that you will need holiday immunisations and advice.
 Please make an appointment with the Practice Nurse in plenty of time, to discuss these.
-Most vaccinations are free but a few vaccinations, such as rabies, cannot be provided on the NHS and there will therefore be a charge to cover the cost.
-We are also a Yellow Fever Centre and can give yellow fever vaccination to those travellers who require it.
-There is also a charge for this vaccination.
+Most vaccinations are free but a few vaccinations, such as rabies, cannot be provided on the NHS therefore will need to be sourced from a travel clinic which can be found locally.

-To avoid patients having to go to hospital, the 2 of the Doctors carry out minor surgery operations and give injections to patients in the surgery.
+To avoid patients having to go to hospital, two of the Doctors carry out minor surgery operations and give injections to patients in the surgery.